School Immersion in the Edmonton region, Alberta – 15-18 years – 1 semester or 1 academic year

 ETA & Study Permits

 You will need to obtain a study permit, which will be issued for the duration of your stay.
-We will provide you with all the documents you need to obtain one, and will help you through the process.
-For more information, visit https://www.canada.ca/en/immigration-refugees-citizenship/services/study-canada/study-permit/apply.html.
+We will provide you with all the documents you need to obtain it, and will help you through the process.
+All the information is available on the immigration website.

 Please note!
 Since 31 July 2018, nationals of various European countries have had to have their biometric data taken in order to obtain a study permit.
 There are 2 centres in France, in Paris and Lyon...
 For Belgian nationals, the centres in Paris and Düsseldorf are the nearest.
-The process costs CAD$85.
-For more information: https://www.canada.ca/en/immigration-refugees-citizenship/services/biometrics.html
+This process costs 85 $CAD.
+For more information, click here.

-For a stay of one school term or less*:
+For a stay of one semester or less

 This information applies to nationals of the European Union and Switzerland.
-For non-EU citizens, please consult https://www.canada.ca/en/immigration-refugees-citizenship/services/study-canada.html
+For non-EU nationals, please consult the immigration website.

 For the duration of your stay, you will benefit from full insurance cover, which is included in the registration fee.